“I never thought that it was easy to explore Taipei!”

 If you’re looking for an affordable private room in Ximen area, I recommend staying at Holiday Fun Hostel.

 If you’re looking for an upscale place to stay.
 I recommend hotels near Taipei 101 area, the business district of Taipei.
-I spent my last three days at Grand Hyatt Taipei (review will be in a separate article).
+I spent my last three days at Grand Hyatt Taipei.
 I loved that area of Taipei, because it’s more organized.
 And of course, I got to see the breathtaking Taipei 101 up close.

 Another area that’s also interesting is near Taiwan University, specifically, the area adjacent to Yongkang Street.
 It’s a hipster place complete with Instagramable minimalist cafes, restaurants, and other shops.
 It became my go-to place whenever I wanted to chill and write.
 I loved the university feel of that area.